Case Study: Third-Party Risk Management

 The standard practices regarding third parties include:

-A portion of international standards accepts that the institutions may, importantly, depend on the third-party interconnections other than outsourcing third parties.
+A portion of international standards accepts that the institutions may, importantly, depend on third-party interconnections other than outsourcing third parties.
 For instance, the ISO 27031 standard states the requirements for hardware, software, telecoms, applications, third-party hosting services, utilities, and environmental issues such as air conditioning.

 The regulations and practices can be made future-proof by focusing on the products and services and new expectations for secure development and procurement.
 Notably, specific requirements require that the systems be designed based on security principles, bearing in mind that devices, applications, and systems will be interconnected in the future, hence vulnerabilities.